lttr/lukastrumm/src/blog/2020/flexbox-zombies.md

 [Flexbox zombies](https://flexboxzombies.com) is an online course that teaches you the `display: flex` css property.
 It presents quite a boring topic---placing items on a screen---in a very atractive way.

 Even if you think you know css flexbox I would still recommend it, because it is interesting how it is presented directly inside a browser and everything is interactive.
-And you will probably find out you dont know everything.
+And you will probably find out you don't know everything.
 I have found a couple of new facts and following are some notes about it.

 ## Start with display: flex

-The number of times one have to write `display: flex` in the course is overwhelming... at the end it was worth it.
+The number of times one have to write `display: flex` in the course is overwhelming, but at the end, it was worth it.
 As the author said---it is about deliberate practice.

 Lets define a class with `display: flex` and a couple of other properties.